iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 Drilling down to the next level, I give you
 [this tutorial](https://medium.com/geekculture/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18)
 by [Neda Sultova](https://www.linkedin.com/in/neda-sultova-597a811a8/).
-Not only is it a great tutorial of DVC in and of itself, but Neda begins with her use case in her postion at [Helmholtz AI](https://www.helmholtz.ai/).
-She clearly defines the framework for deciding on what tools will bridge the gaps and increase efficiency for her team.
+Not only is it a great tutorial of DVC in and of itself, but Neda also defines a clear framework for the decision making process at [Helmholtz AI](https://www.helmholtz.ai/).
 Among the needs are reproducibility, workflow integration, exchangeable backend, framework agnostic, open source, and the ability of the solution to be tweaked to the team's needs.

 <external-link
 href="https://medium.com/geekculture/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18"